BernardGreenberg/NXSYS/README.md

 This code builds completely and cleanly under XCode 13.2.1 (13C100) under MacOS Monterey 12.1.
 It builds for 64-bit Intel Mac; no configurations for M1 Macs are present.
 An `xcodeproj` file exists in the top directory; it contains no external references. **The Apple tool `PlistBuddy` is expected** to be in /usr/libexec (where it should be if XCode is properly installed); it is used for packing build number and date signature into the Info plist.
 Tools for packaging the whole for distribution (BASH scripting) are not provided.
 Code Signing is, of course, now your responsibility, if desired.

-There remain (as expectable) some minor constraint irritations in the Interface  Builder layouts that do not impede or flag building.
+There remain (as expectable) some minor constraint irritations in the Interface  Builder layouts that do not impede building or raise warning flags at build time.

 The file `NXSYS.html` in the Documentation folder is a comprehensive description of the application and its capabilities.
 It is the source for the distributed PDF (although building that PDF so that external and internal links work seems to be a challenging research problem that depends on one's own computer).
 Read everything in that folder.
 There is a [demo video on YouTube](https://www.youtube.com/watch?v=nAgy_TZ5Dcs).